QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Framework Instantiations

-\looseness-1 To access spectrum, clients must first obtain a valid proof of location in phase two.
-After receiving the latest beacon $\beta_\ts$ from a nearby AP, the client sends a location commitment as a $\pol$ request.
-If the AP verifies proximity, it derives an event identifier from $\beta_\ts$ and $\ts$, signs the commitment, and returns $(\sigma_\ap, e_\id)$ (Algorithm~\ref{Alg:PoLAP}, Steps 1-12).
+To access spectrum, clients must first obtain a valid event-scoped proof artifact in phase two.
+After receiving the latest beacon $\beta_\tw$ from a nearby AP, the client sends a location commitment as a $\pol$ request.
+If the AP’s proximity check succeeds, it derives an event identifier from the current beacon, AP ring, and active time window, signs the client’s commitment, and returns $(\sigma_\ap, e_\id)$ (Algorithm~\ref{Alg:PoLAP}, Steps 1-12).
 The client then computes the index via $\dbindex$ and proceeds with the PIR query.
 It constructs a zero-initialized $b$-bit vector with the $\theta$-th bit set, expands each $\psd$’s seed $S_i$ into a $k(t-1)$-bit vector $v$ using a $\texttt{PRG}$, and XORs $v$ into the corresponding chunks of the query.
 The final query is partitioned into $n$ sub-queries $q_i$, each mapped to the designated chunk of server $\psd_i$ (Steps 1-7).
-Finally, the client privately transmits the location proof and queries $(q_i, C_\ts, \sigma_\ap, e_\id)$ to each $\psd_i$ through $\pqtor$.
+Finally, the client privately transmits the proof artifact and queries $(q_i, C_\tw, \sigma_\ap, e_\id)$ to each $\psd_i$ through $\pqtor$.

 Upon receiving a query, each $\psd$ validates $\pol$ with $\pol.\verify$ (Algorithm~\ref{Alg:QPADL}, Steps 14-15) and applies $\lrs.\link$ to detect reuse within the same time window.
 Replayed proofs are rejected; otherwise, the proof is logged and the PIR response is generated.
-Specifically, $\psd_i$ retrieves its assigned flip chunk (e.g., $chunk_0$ in $\db_i$), XORs the blocks indicated by set bits in $q_i$, and combines the result with the precomputed value $A_i$ from the offline phase.
+Thus, the same event-scoped proof artifact serves two purposes at query time: it admits only fresh, proximity-backed requests and enforces one-use-per-window rate limiting through linkability under the same event identifier.
+Next, $\psd_i$ retrieves its assigned flip chunk (e.g., $chunk_0$ in $\db_i$), XORs the blocks indicated by set bits in $q_i$, and combines the result with the precomputed value $A_i$ from the offline phase.
 Since only one chunk ($1/n$ of the DB) is accessed online, with the remaining $(t-1)/n$ processed beforehand, computation is minimized.
 The response is then sent back via the established $\pqtor$.